-I am Judy Trentman Wilson, an estate planning lawyer with law offices in Bellville, Illinois, and The Villages, Florida.
+I am Judith Trentman Wilson, an estate planning lawyer with a law office in The Villages, Florida.
 When people come to me with questions about their estate planning goals, I always provide them with straightforward answers based on a deep understanding of the law.

 On this page, I will answer some of the most frequently asked questions about estate planning.
 Remember, this is general information.
 For answers about your specific legal needs, speak with an attorney who has experience in this area of the law.